skyrockets-21/skyrockets-21.github.io/_pages/about.md

 Recent Updates:
 ---
+**September 2023**: I am attending various AI in healthcare / biomedicine event organized by Harvard Medical School / Mass General Brigham in Boston!

-**September 2023**: Our team attended the [IWBDA](https://www.iwbdaconf.org/2023/) and participated in [Nonaworks Hackathon 2023](https://www.nonasoftware.org/).
+**🏆 September 2023**: Our team attended the [IWBDA](https://www.iwbdaconf.org/2023/) and won the Gold Medal at the [Nonaworks Hackathon 2023](https://www.nonasoftware.org/) for our work on Phenotype Entity Recognition Model.
 It's awesome to learn ML in Biology and Synthetic Biology in Boston 😎!

 **[Career / Research] September 2023**: I am glad to share that I am joining the [Pitt HexAI Lab](https://pitthexai.github.io/) at University of Pittsburgh as a Explainable Healthcare AI Researcher under the supervision of Professor [Ahmad P. Tafti](https://aptafti.github.io/) 🤓😎!